Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/configuring-using-s3-api.md

      --profile my-qumulo-profile set s3.addressing_style path
    ```

-1. Configure the AWS CLI to only include checksum calculations in requests when required by using the `aws configure` command.
+1. Configure the AWS CLI to include only checksum calculations in requests, as necessary, by using the `aws configure` command.

    ```bash
    $ aws configure set request_checksum_calculation when_required
    ```

-{{site.data.alerts.note}}
-Qumulo Core does not support trailing checksums in requests, so these should be avoided.
+   {% include important.html content="Qumulo Core doesn't support trailing checksums in requests." %}
-{{site.data.alerts.end}}

 1. Use [the access key pair that you have created earlier](#creating-access-key) and the `aws configure` command to: